KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 deserialized to create a Java object, an optimistic practice that can often be exploited by attackers for arbitrary code execution.

-## Generating Code Property Graphs
+## Generating CPGS

-Once the tools are installed, we begin by generating a code property graph (CPG) for the `hello-shiftleft.jar`:
+Generate a CPG for the `hello-shiftleft.jar`

 ```bash
 cd $shiftleft
 ./java2cpg.sh subjects/hello-shiftleft-0.0.1-SNAPSHOT.jar -o cpg.bin.zip
 ```

-This command creates a file named `cpg.bin.zip` containing the code property graph in a binary format.
+This command creates a file named `cpg.bin.zip` containing the CPG in a binary format.

-# Uncovering attack surface with the code property graph
+# Uncovering Attack Surface with the CPG

-The code property graph contains information about the processed code on different levels of abstraction, from dependencies, to type hierarchies, control flow, data flow, and instruction-level information.
-Like the SP, the CPG can be queried interactively via Ocular or via non-interactive scripts.
-We now illustrate interactive querying, however, all queries can also be used as-in in interactive scripts.
+The CPG contains information about the processed code on different levels of abstraction: from dependencies, to type hierarchies, control flow, data flow, and instruction-level information.
+Like the Security Profile, the CPG can be queried interactively using ShiftLeft Ocular or through non-interactive scripts.

-The CPG is loaded via the `loadCpg` command:
+The CPG is loaded via the interactive `loadCpg` command

 ```scala
 loadCpg("cpg.bin.zip")
 ```

-This creates an object named `cpg`, which provides access to the code property graph.
-We begin by exploring the program dependencies:
+This command creates an object named `cpg`, which provides access to the CPG.
+To explore the program dependencies

 ```scala
 cpg.dependency.name.l
 ```

-This provides a list of all dependency names.
-We support functional combinators.
-For example, to output (name, version) pairs, we can use the following expression:
+The result is a list of all dependency names.
+Functional combinators are supported.
+For example, to output (name, version) pairs, use the expression

 ```scala
 cpg.dependency.map(x => (x.name, x.version)).l
 ```

 which yields

 ```scala
 List[(String, String)] = List(
   ("zt-exec", "1.9"),